About the West St. Louis County Chamber of Commerce

 Offers a small-town atmosphere and high-quality municipal services.
 Manchester’s mix of more than 260 commercial, office and retail businesses provides convenient access to many services.
 The historic district, which includes more than 30 structures built in the 19th century and early 20th century, offers a unique shopping experience.
 City residents have access to Manchester’s 55 acres of parkland and comprehensive recreational facilities.

-- Mayor: David Willson
+- Mayor: Mike Clement

 - City Administrator: Larry Perney